zitadel/zitadel/docs/docs/examples/login/flutter.md

 title: Flutter
 ---

-This guide demonstrates how you integrate **ZITADEL** as an idendity provider to a Flutter app.
+This guide demonstrates how you integrate **ZITADEL** into a Flutter app.

 At the end of the guide you have a mobile application for **Android**, **iOS** and **Web** with the ability to authenticate users via ZITADEL.